Rollins School of Public Health | Faculty Profile

 Ovarian Cancer Survival in African-American Women - Role: Subcontract PI

-The overarching goal of this study is to assemble the first cohort study of African-American epithelial ovarian cancer survivors by expanding recruitment to reach a sample size of ~905 cases and continuing follow-up of The African American Cancer Epidemiology Study (AACES) cases from the original cohort.
+The overarching goal of this study is to assemble the first cohort study of African-American epithelial ovarian cancer survivors by expanding recruitment and continuing follow-up of The African American Cancer Epidemiology Study (AACES) cases from the original cohort.
 The study will use innovative multi-level approach to evaluate the impact of factors at the neighborhood, individual and cellular level on survival.

 The Role of Multilevel Healthcare Access Dimensions in Ovarian Cancer Disparities - Role: Subcontract PI / Co-Investigator